XiaoyanAmy/HLT_Coursework/README.md

 # References
 [1] Brian Lester, Rami Al-Rfou, and Noah Constant.
 The power of scale for parameter-efficient prompt tuning.
-In Proceedings of the 2021 Conference on Empirical Methods in Natural Language Process- ing, pages 3045–3059, Online and Punta Cana, Dominican Republic, November 2021.
+In Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing, pages 3045–3059, Online and Punta Cana, Dominican Republic, November 2021.
 Association for Computational Linguistics.

 [2] Xiang Lisa Li and Percy Liang.
 Prefix-tuning: Optimizing continuous prompts for generation.
 In Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing (Volume 1: Long Papers), pages 4582–4597, Online, August 2021.
 Association for Computational Linguistics.